 Do you live-stream on Twitch?
-Ever wanted to make your own live-stream Twitch overlay graphics from scratch?
-In this tutorial, we'll walk through the basics of creating a stream overlay, for your custom Twitch live-stream, in Adobe Photoshop.
-We'll make a custom Twitch overlay from scratch, and then we'll put it to use in Streamlabs OBS.
+Ever wanted to make your own live-stream Twitch layout graphics from scratch?
+In this tutorial, we'll walk through the basics of how to make stream overlays for Twitch.

 If you're looking for a Twitch overlay maker, you might want to give Placeit a peek.
 Now, let's dig in, talk about how overlays work, and make one of our own from scratch.